openearth/aeolis-python/docs/developer/quickstart.rst

         return True

-To check the docstrings, intall `flake8-docstrings` and run the following command from the root directory of the source code:
+To check the docstrings in a module, intall `flake8-docstrings` and run the following command from the `src/` directory:

 .. code-block:: bash